DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 You do not need to build the Jar in order to use the custom policy.

-When you use the policy to generate an encrypted JWT, the resulting JWT can be decrypted by other systems with the matching private key.
+When you use the policy to generate an encrypted JWT, the resulting JWT can be decrypted by other systems that have access to the matching private key.
 Likewise, when you use the policy to verify an encrypted JWT, the policy will work with any compliant encrypted JWT that uses alg = RSA-OAEP-256 or alg = RSA-OAEP.